-Cotyledon orbiculata 'Staghorn' is a hardy, drought resistant, evergreen, succulent groundcover up to 12 inches (30 cm) tall, with staghorn-like, grey leaves.
-The umbels of apricot to reddish colored flowers grow on long stalks and are borne in mid-summer.
+Cotyledon orbiculata 'Staghorn' is an interesting succulent with erect to decumbent stems and gray staghorn-like leaves.
+It grows up to 12 inches (30 cm) tall.
+The umbels of apricot to reddish-colored flowers appear on long stalks in mid-summer.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).